1. Cherub Rock – Smashing Pumpkins

 Chariot is what’s been termed a flat-roofed pub.
 It is not necessarily a description to be taken literally.
 The appellation is supposed to convey the building’s age, interior decor and its clientele (post-war, brightly lit, hard drinking).
 The Chariot does have a flat roof but only if you take

 into consideration the office space between.
-Like the Treaty Centre, it has a red
+Like the Treaty Centre, it has a red-bricked facade.
+Inside, there are fake plants, faux Roman busts, large mirrors,

-paintings of Piccadilly Circus on rain sodden nights, and an actual red telephone
+paintings of Piccadilly Circus on rain sodden nights and an actual red telephone

 box.
 The people it attracts are a strange mix: students, leather clad rockers and an assortment of downtrodden locals.
 The jukebox contains Hot Rocks 1964-1971 by The Rolling Stones.
 Despite the lighting being